-- 5. This policy sets out Chambers' overarching rules, principles and procedures for preventing discrimination, ensuring equality of opportunity, and promoting diversity. - 6.
+- 4. Promoting diversity includes, over and above preventing discrimination and ensuring equality of opportunity, taking steps to increase the representation of minority and underrepresented groups at the Bar and within Chambers. - 5.
+This policy sets out Chambers' overarching rules, principles and procedures for preventing discrimination, ensuring equality of opportunity, and promoting diversity. - 6.
 Chambers also has a number of more specific policies that aim to secure equality and diversity within Chambers.
 All such policies in force from time to time, together with this policy, shall be available on the equality and diversity section of Chambers' website.